Darhal/Puzzle-Bobble/README.md

 utils: contain random function and loadSprite
 list: linked-list module that manage linked list of balls

-PS:Board, Ball,Animation: contain the function to free the memory and to avoid memory leaks!
+**PS:** Board, Ball,Animation: contain the function to free the memory and to avoid memory leaks!

 ## The project contains:
 -Main menu